-CB: Didn't say a word.
-Yeah, its like when I work with people for child.
-I don't do so much for now but in the early days, I used to help people a lot with a model called hypnobirthing.
-So it's to help them deal with the pain of childbirth and a lot of that component was because there's an element of fear attached to it.
-So whether you replace the word fear, stress, worry, anxiety, fear creates more tension which then magnifies and exuberates a level of pain.
+Didn't say a word.
+Yeah, its like when I work with nuch for now but in the early days, I use 'typnobirthing.
+So it's to help 't' hat component was 'tou replace. you replace the word fear, stress, worry, anxiety, fear creates more tension which then magnifies and exuberates a level of pain.
 So it goes back to what we've talked about already.
 If we can help people to first reach a more relaxing state of mind, whether that be by addressing some of their lifestyle issues or whether it be just purely to bring them down a notch or two then that probably makes it easier for a physical therapist to work with them as well, I would imagine.

-APM: And is that the same process in dealing with fibromyalgia?
+And is that the same process in dealing with fibromyalgia?

-CB: Yeah.
+Yeah.
 I mean fibromyalgia's often a more complicated one because -

-APM: We can be honest here.
+We can be nonest here.
 None of us like treating fibromyalgia patients.
 They're difficult patients.

-CB: They can be -
+hey can be -

-APM: Because they are that big mix -
+Because they are that big mix -

-CB: And there's not a clear cut diagnosis -
+And there's not a clear cut diagnosis -

-APM: well exactly its diagnosis of exclusion, isn't it?
+well exactly its diagnosis of exclusion, isn't it?
 We cant think what the hell else to call it, let's call it fibromyalgia.

-CB: And there's so many components to it.
+And there's so many components to it.
 There could be other things.
 So it is difficult to work with.
 So on my own, I don't claim to be able to help with it but if they can use it in conjunction with a physical therapist, like osteopathy, then it really does make it much more effective to help them with what I can do.
-APM: And you mentioned it a few times.
-I mean have you seen quite a few fibromyalgia patients?